Birt (crater)

-The crater Birt (lower left centre) and other features on the Moon, also Rima Birt - a slightly curved ~50 km long channel that starts and ends in a pit.
-Photo: Georgi Georgiev, Stara Zagora, Bulgaria.
-Since this is a telescopic view, this image is inverted.

-Birt is a lunar impact crater located in the eastern half of the Mare Nubium and west of the Rupes Recta.
-It was named after British selenographer William R. Birt.

-Birt is a bowl-shaped formation with a raised rim, slightly intersected along the southeast edge by the much smaller crater Birt A. To the west of Birt, a rille named Rima Birt runs north-northwest in an arc from Birt F to Birt E.
+Birt is a lunar impact crater located in the eastern half of the Mare Nubium and west of the Rupes Recta, the "Straight Wall".
+Patrick Moore called this, "a very interesting little crater".
+Birt is a bowl-shaped formation with a raised rim, slightly intersected along the southeast edge by the much smaller crater Birt A. The inner wall displays two dusky radial bands.
+To the west of Birt, a rille named Rima Birt runs north-northwest in an arc from Birt F to Birt E.